 Ames Laboratory is a government-owned, contractor-operated (GOCO) facility.
 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2009, DOE had one active RCRA site and two inactive sites.
+In 2011, DOE had one active RCRA site and two inactive sites.
 (See the summary table in section 3.17).
 Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
-In calendar year 2009, 750 kg of hazardous waste was properly disposed of through a contracted vendor.
-Figure 3.3-1 shows a reduction in RCRA hazardous waste over the past six years.
+In calendar year 2011, 616 kg of hazardous waste was properly disposed of through a contracted vendor.
+Figure 3.3-1 shows a reduction in RCRA hazardous waste over the past seven years with a slight increase in 2010 due to a biorenewables research group moving to a new lowa State University building.